bluefroguk1/empire-dump/content/Wiki/Music/Music.md

 ### [[General]] music resources
 * For song lyrics: [http://www.mudcat.org Mudcat], [http://www.traditionalmusic.co.uk/ traditionalmusic.co.uk]
 * For tunes: [http://www.thesession.org TheSession]
-* To find vaguely religious lyrics about the virtues, try using the word search at http://fasola.org/indexes/1991/?l=a You can search by words e.g. [[Ambition]] or "The Way"  and then click through to the whole song.
+* To find vaguely religious lyrics about the virtues, try using the word search at http://fasola.org/indexes/1991/?l=a You can search by words e.g. [[Ambition]] or "[[The Way]]"  and then click through to the whole song.
 To find the tune, try googling the song title as many shape note songs are on youtube, or find a friendly shape note singer who can look up the tune in the book.
 See also http://www.shapenote.net/ - a great resource for learning shapenote music.
-* Shakespeare sonnets are suitable for a few cultures, especially Dawn, or for filking. http://www.shakespeares-sonnets.com/all.php
+* Shakespeare sonnets are suitable for a few cultures, especially [[Dawn]], or for filking. http://www.shakespeares-sonnets.com/all.php
 * A great podcast for discovering new folk music: http://www.folkcast.co.uk/